Diostudd/Python-for-Data-Science--bishesh/README.md

 Hello!
 I'm Bishesh, a 3rd-semester Data Science student at TU SMS.

 ## About this project
 This project explores electric vehicle (EV) data to visualize trends and insights.
-- Analyzed EV adoption across countries
-- Visualized EV counts, charging stations, and market trends
-- Identified patterns in growth and popular EV models
+- Visualized EV range in a bargraph, Scatterplot relation between Range and Top speed also followed by acceleration
+- Visualization through boxplot,histogram,plot and more

 ## Skills Used
 - Python (pandas, matplotlib)